 In addition to the suspension level violations listed earlier in the student handbook, the following offenses apply specifically to resident students.
 These offenses may result in in or out of school suspension, loss of relevant privileges for a month, two Friday evening detentions, and parental notification with a student-parent meeting with the director of resident life.
-Repeated violations will result in a meeting with the Discipline Committee or referral directly to the headmaster.
+Repeated violations will result in a meeting with the Discipline Committee or referral directly to the head of school.
 Attendance at Friday evening detention is mandatory and arrangements to defer must be made in advance with the Resident Life Office.
 Offenses include but are not limited to:

-- Providing false information on Boardingware or any official Resident Life document - Disrespect to faculty, proctors, or staff - Unauthorized departure of campus leaving campus without permission or signing out - Technology acceptable use violation - Drug and Alcohol Policy violation Tobacco use on campus and within the boundaries (smoking in dorm is a suspension level offense) - Having a member of the opposite sex in your room or a dorm's public spaces when not a designated open dorm time - Cooking in a dorm using unauthorized appliances - Possession of a car on campus without an official waiver - Possession of keys that are not one's own or distribution of keys to unauthorized students - Using parent or guardian email to grant permission referral directly to the headmaster or to the Discipline Committee and recommendations may include dismissal, suspension, probation and remediation, warning and no action.
-Offenses include but are not limited to:
+- Providing false information on Boardingware/Orah or any official Resident Life document - Disrespect to faculty, proctors, or staff - Unauthorized departure of campus leaving campus without permission or signing out - Technology acceptable use violation - Drug and Alcohol Policy violation Tobacco use on campus and within the boundaries (smoking in dorm is a suspension level offense) - Having a member of the opposite sex in your room or a dorm's public spaces when not a designated open dorm time - Cooking in a dorm using unauthorized appliances - Possession of a car on campus without an official waiver - Possession of keys that are not one's own or distribution of keys to unauthorized students - Using parent or guardian email to grant permission